- International Fees

 This course starts off with introducing the climate system components, energy and matter flow and conversion of different forms of energy through the Earth's system.
 The drivers of change in the way we use energy are discussed.
-The basic knowledge of thermodynamics, heat transfer and fluid mechanics are presented as tools to explain mass and energy balances through the system and also energy efficiencies.
+The basic knowledge of thermodynamics is presented as a tool to explain mass and energy balances through the system and also energy efficiencies.
 The most recent scientific evidence on the changing climate as well as the adaptation and mitigation strategies are discussed.
 Linking energy sector as the single largest anthropogenic source of climate‐changing greenhouse gas (GHG) emissions to energy services, energy efficiency as well as the energy supply and demand side management form the bulk of the course.
-Conventional and renewable energy sources are discussed.
-Strategies for energy conservation, fuel switching and changing to passive systems are examined.
-Alternative energy systems that minimize the use of natural resources will be explained together with underlying social, economic and environmental considerations.
-Students are further engaged in exploring GHG inventories, protocols, strategies and action plans for GHG reductions, offset credits/trading systems and GHG validation/verification principals.
+Students are further engaged in exploring GHG inventories, protocols, strategies and action plans for GHG reductions, offset credits/trading systems and GHG validation/verification principles.

 - Admission to EENG program